zingale/phy504/docs/source/shell-setup.rst

-We'll discuss loops and if-tests in the shell later, but there is one other new command we will note here: ``ln``.  ``ln -s`` creates a *symbolic link* to a file -- it makes it appear as if these files are in our home directory ``~/`` when they actually live elsewhere in our path.
+We'll discuss loops and if-tests in the shell later, but there is one other new command we will note here: ``ln``.  ``ln -s`` creates a *symbolic link* to a file---it makes it appear as if these files are in our home directory ``~/`` when they actually live elsewhere in our path.